Threatened bird conservation in Murray-Darling Basin wetland and floodplain habitat

 New conservation opportunities are also created by newly established national parks on the Murray–Darling Basin floodplains and the listing of 16 wetlands

-of water holdings for achieving environmental outcomes in floodplain, wetland and riverine environments, and numerous other environmental restoration
+water holdings for achieving environmental outcomes in floodplain, wetland and riverine environments, and numerous other environmental restoration activities

 These factors represent opportunities for improving outcomes for native species who use the wetland and floodplain habitats at various points in their